Understanding the Supervisory Review and Evaluation Process (SREP)

 Oleg Shmeljov is a Bank Expert in the EBA Oversight Department, where he is primarily involved in the topics of supervisory convergence, Pillar 2 and supervisory review and evaluation process (SREP) related policy development and assessment work.
 Prior to joining the EBA predecessor, Committee of European Banking Supervisors (CEBS), Oleg worked at the Estonian Financial Supervisory Authority, where he was institutional supervisor for one of the largest banks, and was also involved in the policy development question in the field of supervisory risk assessment and crisis management.
 Before joining the supervisory community Oleg worked in various risk management roles in a commercial bank.
 Oleg a holds MSc degree in Economics from Tallinn University of Technology.

-Degree in Economics, Law or Social Sciences; prior exposure to financial regulation.
+Degree in Economics, Law or Social Sciences.

 1750€ – Public Authorities (e.g. National Competent Authorities, Central Banks) and European Institutions*